MikeWoodward/English-Football-Forecasting/Code/DataCleansing/README.md

 ## Other changes

 I removed Dover Athletic for the 2020-2021 season (complex story, but they only played part of the season).

-I've used the "traditional" names for Phoenix clubs.

-Gravesend & Northfleet changed their name to Ebbsfleet United in 2007, so I've used the modern name from the club formation in 1946.